imixs/imixs-workflow/src/site/markdown/engine/plugins/splitandjoinplugin.md

 		<items>namTeam</items>
 	</item>

-This example will create a new subprocess instance with the model version '1.0.0' and the intial processID 100, which will be processed by the activityID 10.
+This example will create a new subprocess instance with the model version '1.0.0' and the initial processID 100, which will be processed by the activityID 10.
 The tag 'items' defines a list of attributes to be copied from the origin process into the new subprocess.

 Both workitems will be connected to each other.
 The subprocess will contain the $UniqueID of the origin process stored in the property $uniqueidRef.
 The origin process will contain a link to the subprocess stored in the property txtworkitemRef.
 So it is possible to navigate between the process instances.